CppCon/CppCon2014/README.md

 https://github.com/CppCon/CppCon2014 is the canonical location for presentations and code from [CppCon 2014](http://cppcon.org).

+## Downloading a single presentation from GitHub

+To download a single presentation:

+1. Navigate to the folder containing the presentation.
+2. Click on the presentation's filename.
+3. Click the "View Raw" link near the bottom of the page.

 ## For Speakers - Submitting Materials

 To submit your materials, email [speaker-files@cppcon.org](mailto:speaker-files@cppcon.org) with a link or attachment (if they are small).